 The committed recreational program for the Stadium Precinct Community Park includes an artificial-turf soccer/football field with stadium seating and lighting, a field house building, parking lot and entry road.
 Parkland amenities will also be provided.

-The park program will be determined through consultation with the public and stakeholders.
+The park program has been informed by consultation with the public and stakeholders.
 Input on the priorities for the park was gathered at a public meeting, youth outreach, an online survey, and an Instagram story in June and July.
 Thank you to all who participated!
 A summary of the public feedback we received is attached below.
-Playground and open green space were ranked highest priority park amenities by both public meeting attendees, survey respondents and Instagram story voters alike.
+Playground and open green space were ranked highest priority park amenities by public meeting attendees, survey respondents and Instagram story voters alike.
 A spray pad was the most popular suggestion by the community.

 - Picnic area